data-intuitive/data-intuitive.github.io/_posts/2016-06-25-bullet-proof-data-analysis-in-scala.md

 ## Missing Values

 On important aspect of the above challenges is missing values.
 Say you're a service organization that keeps records of potential customers.
-Furthermore, say you want to analyse people's hobbies.
+Furthermore, say you want to analyze people's hobbies.
 You would like to allow for a distinction between 3 situations:

 1. There is no information about the customer's hobbies
 2. The customer does not have any hobbies
 3. The customer has 1 or more hobbies

-Say you encode the hobbies as a `List` of `String` (freeform), then (2) corresponds to an empty list and (3) corresponds to a list of _n_ hobbies.
+Say you encode the hobbies as a `List` of `String` (free form), then (2) corresponds to an empty list and (3) corresponds to a list of _n_ hobbies.
 But what does (1) correspond to?
 In R, one usually gets `NA`.
 In Java, one would often sees the occurrence of `null`, but using `null` is not a [good](http://blog.scalac.io/2015/05/31/dealing-with-npe.html) [habit](http://alvinalexander.com/scala/scala-null-values-option-uninitialized-variables).

 Instead, we use the `Option` type.
 It encapsulates whatever other data structure you want.
 The above 3 situations then correspond to:

-1. `None` for no hobbies known about this name
+1. `None` for no hobbies known about this person
-2. `Some(List())` for this name does not have hobbies
+2. `Some(List())` for this person does not have hobbies
-3. `Some(List(hobby1, hobby2, ...))` for the hobbies for this name
+3. `Some(List(hobby1, hobby2, ...))` for the hobbies for this person

 For the FP (Functional Programming) people among us, the option is a Monad.
-But let's not go there in order not to scare off the others...
+But let's not go there yet in order not to scare off the others...

 ## Start with the End in Mind